Get a free, no obligation personal loan quote with rates as low as 9.90%

 It would also be impractical for the CRA to assess the taxes payable on credit card rewards, as determining their fair market value in Canadian dollars is difficult.
 For example, a credit card may give you the option to redeem Aeroplan points or Air Miles for various items, all of which vary considerably in their value.
 The same concept applies to other monetary gifts, like lottery winnings, birthday gifts, and prize draws – all of these aren’t taxable.

-As an employee, you’re taxed on your credit card rewards if:
+As an employee, you’re taxed on your credit card rewards in the following scenarios:

 This is a broad category that encompasses all the possible ways individuals can minimize or eliminate their tax liability.
-Though most forms of tax avoidance are legal, the CRA designates some schemes as violating the “object and spirit of the law.”
+Though most forms of tax avoidance are legal, the CRA does not condone certain tactics.
 Sophisticated and artful plans involving employment-related credit card rewards may be classified as tax avoidance by the CRA.

 TurboTax